wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/W/Wish.md

 This damage can’t be reduced or prevented.
 In addition, your Strength drops to 3 for `2d4` days (if it isn’t 3 or lower already).
 For each of those days that you spend resting and doing nothing more than light activity, your remaining recovery time decreases by 2 days.
-Finally, there is a 33% chance that you are unable to cast _Wish_ ever again if you suffer this stress.
+Finally, there is a 33% chance that you are unable to cast _<span class="spell">Wish</span>_ ever again if you suffer this stress.